Keynote Speaker, Webinars, &

 Her research and teaching as adjunct faculty at CSUCI complemented her feet-on-the-ground practical skill set.
 She knows what the psychology research is discovering about families and screen time.
-She is currently on the expert panel for Facebook’s Messenger Kids, consults with experts in technology and education, and has served as Global Ambassador of TeenSafe.
+She has served on the expert panel for Facebook’s Messenger Kids, consults with experts in technology and education, and has served as Global Ambassador of TeenSafe.

 PTAs & parenting groups

 Wellness & Self-Help Summits